How I lost my mom long before she died

 At 72, I am finally finding forgiveness for my mother... and myself.

-Fast-forward ten years, and my mother has since died.
+Fast-forward ten years, and my mother has since died (exactly one year ago).
 When she did, she took with her answers to difficult questions that I was always too afraid or too shy to ask.
 Now, one year after her death, I am feeling brave enough to work out some answers to these questions… even if they are part conjecture.